 Read more: Top 10 Things To Do On A Trip To Denmark

 Run with the bulls in Spain, do a husky safari in Finland or take a dip in Iceland’s Blue Lagoon.
 Enjoy browsing our top 25 Europe Travel Adventures (that we plan on doing!) and be inspired to tick off a few yourself.

 A four day celebration of togetherness and community, the Roskilde Festival is held in June/July each year, 25 minutes from Copenhagen in south Roskilde.
 One of the largest music festivals in Europe and the largest in Northern Europe.
 Roskilde Rock Festival was created in the early seventies by a pair of high school students.

 More than 250,000 people make Copenhagen Jazz Festival, held annually in July, one of the biggest and best jazz events in Europe.
 Copenhagen Jazz Festival was established in 1979, but beginning in 1964 Tivoli Gardens presented a series of concerts under the name Copenhagen Jazz Festival with Thelonious Monk, Miles Davis and many others.
 There’s around 100 venues across the capital with 1000 concerts.
 Copenhagen come alive to the sound of jazz being played in the streets and cafes.

 Smukfest, also known as Skanderborg Festival, is a Danish music festival that takes place every summer during the second weekend of August.
 It’s location, in a beech forest in the vicinity of Skanderborg, has given rise to the slogan “Denmarks’ Most Beautiful Festival”.

 Language: The official language of Denmark is Danish but Norwegian and Swedish are also spoken in some parts of the country.
-English is also used to a great extent, and people are fluent in English.
+English is also widely spoken as many people who live in Denmark are fluent in English.